 So how heavy should the weight be?
 Here things may get more complicated.
 The physics thinking is it needs to be the weight of the shaft at least.
-The complication is that we are speaking about golf clubs in motion and that motion is made by you the golfer.
+The complication is that we are speaking about golf clubs in motion, and you make that motion, the golfer.

 So, for example, how your wrists and your arms work will affect the physics of the club face as it hits the ball.
-This explains why different weighting in the clubs affects different players in different ways.
+This explains why different weights in the clubs affect different players in different ways.

 Counterbalancing gives more stability, and this may help you feel in control as a golfer.
 But there is a loss as well.
-A heavier club and counterweighting means there’s extra weight and will mean you lose mobility and maneuverability in the club.
+A heavier club and counterweighting means there’s extra weight and will mean losing mobility and maneuverability in the club.

 The latest on counterbalancing